 Prioritising help for the poorest hit by deadly natural disasters

-In order to prioritise recovery efforts - and ultimately save more lives - researchers from the Bristol Poverty Institute have shown how census data combined with survey data on living standards can produce an accurate poverty map which can be vital in times of emergency and they used this tool following Typhoon Gita.
+In order to prioritise recovery efforts – and ultimately save more lives - researchers from the Bristol Poverty Institute have shown how census data combined with survey data on living standards can produce an accurate poverty map in times of emergency and they used this tool following Typhoon Gita.

 Working with the Tonga Office of Statistics, researchers combined poverty data with a post-disaster needs assessment survey (PDNA), which assessed the nature, extent and distribution of damage on the country’s main island of Tongatapu.
 Ministers and members of parliament were then able to prioritise resources and allocate them more effectively.